RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 1.md

 SDN does not really involve monitoring outbound traffic (that is done by egress monitoring solutions) or inbound traffic (that is usually performed by firewalls and routers), nor does it really prevent DDoS attacks (nothing can prevent such attacks, and risk reduction is usually done by routers), so all the other options are incorrect.

-### Question # 11 - The logical design of a cloud environment can enhance the security offered in that environment.
+### [tricky] Question # 11 - The logical design of a cloud environment can enhance the security offered in that environment.
 For instance, in a software as a service (SaaS) cloud, the provider can incorporate _______________ capabilities into the application itself.
 A. High-speed processing
 B. Logging
 C. Performance-enhancing
 D. Cross-platform functionality
 Answer: B.

-The ability to log activity is useful for many security purposes (such as monitoring and forensics); having that purposefully included in SaaS applications reduces the need to have a different tool added to the environment to achieve that same goal and reduces the possibility that any additional interface won’t perform optimally.
+**The ability to log activity is useful for many security purposes (such as monitoring and forensics); having that purposefully included in SaaS applications reduces the need to have a different tool added to the environment to achieve that same goal and reduces the possibility that any additional interface won’t perform optimall**y.

 The other options are all about enhancing the customer’s ability to perform business function or meeting the customer’s business needs.
 Although this is paramount from the customer’s perspective and may tangentially fulfill some security purpose (increased processing capacity may, for instance, allow the use of additional encryption, where the overhead may otherwise deter the use of that tool), these are not direct security purposes and therefore are not correct answers to this specific question.